mmsouza114/TikTok-Analysis/README.md

 * Tableau

 # Project Analysis Overview
-I was provided with a limited amount of data given their fairly new presence on the TikTok platform.
+I was provided with a limited amount of data due to TikTok's limited access to only the past 60 days of data.
 I will be working with the following data fields:

 <img width="1142" alt="Screen Shot 2022-12-14 at 3 48 49 PM" src="https://user-images.githubusercontent.com/114799503/207739736-86673587-f66c-4f65-bc9c-d0324f5b4e7b.png">
 <br>